XudongLinthu/video-distant-supervision/README.md

-# co-grounding
+# learning to recognize procedural activities with distant supervision
-webpage for co-grounding
+webpage